gewv-tu-dresden/mosquitto-go-auth-oauth2/README.md

 # Mosquitto Go Auth Plugin for OAuth2

 This is a custom backend for the [mosquitto go auth plugin](https://github.com/iegomez/mosquitto-go-auth) that can handle the authentication and authorization with a oauth2 server.
+    - It is necessary to check the respective versions of Go and the dependencies

 ## How to use